Allison Hossack: Career

 Falcon Beach in 2006.
 Hossack has made guest appearances on television shows such as Sliders, Mysterious Ways, Da Vinci's Inquest, The Outer Limits, Eureka, Stargate SG-1, Stargate: Atlantis, and Fringe.
 She played Mrs. Oliver on the TV series Reaper.

 She also played Deanna Campbell, the mother of Mary Winchester and the maternal grandmother of Dean Winchester and Sam Winchester on the CW paranormal/horror series Supernatural.
-Also a singer, Hossack resides in Toronto.

 Personal life

 Hossack married Jamie Ollivier, a writer and stand-up comic.